The

 connected quite easily, using the large wiring picture if

 needed.
-You need to cut a group of two terminals from one
+You need to cut a group of two terminals from

-red and black link wires, the aerial and earth wires, and the
+earpiece.
+The red and black link wires, the aerial and

-crystal earpiece wires need to be stripped of plastic insulation
+earth wires, and the crystal earpiece wires need to be

-where they connect into the terminal block.
-The coil wire
+stripped of plastic insulation where they connect into the

-ends need to have the enamel insulation scraped off where they
+enamel insulation scraped off where they connect in.
+The

-the earpiece wires.
+earpiece wires.
 You can leave the middle wire

 disconnected.
-The transformer is best butted right up against the
+The transformer is best butted right up against

 The Variable Capacitor